TjeerdA/core-cognition/content/English/basics/lifes-defining-properties.md

 With this text come two tables:

 1. A [list of key concepts](https://corecognition.com/basics/CC-Key-Concepts)
-2. Two [complementary ontologies](https://corecognition.com/basics/CC-Two-Ontologies) one associated with coping, a second with co-creation
+2. [Two contrasting ontologies](https://corecognition.com/basics/two-contrasting-ontologies) one associated with coping, a second with co-creation

 * Andringa, T. C., & Denham, F. C. (2021).
 Coping and co-creation: one attempt and one route to well-being.
 Psychology in Russia, 14(2), 152–170.